-e.
-State Harassment
+E. State Harassment

-State harassment can take several forms, such as the Ministry of Home Affairs putting some organisations on the "watch list," suspending or de-registering others, and raiding the offices and freezing the bank accounts of organisations like Greenpeace.
+State harassment can take several forms, such as the Ministry of Home Affairs putting some organizations on the "watch list," suspending or de-registering others, and raiding the offices and freezing the bank accounts of organizations like Greenpeace.

-At other times government agencies prevent assembly at certain public places or initiate action against organisations on charges of archaic laws of sedition which come down from pre-independence days.
+Another form of harassment is government agencies preventing assembly at certain public places or initiating action against organizations on charges of archaic laws of sedition for assembling and protesting.